Walking your dog in the dark

 • Moving slowly and low to the ground

-A sudden change in behaviour is the biggest sign your cat is stressed out.
-If they’re normally friendly and affectionate, but now they’re cowering from you, or if they usually keep themselves to themselves but are now being super needy, then they’re probably afraid.
+A sudden change in behaviour is the biggest sign your cat is stressed out or not feeling their usual self.
+If they’re normally friendly and affectionate, but now they’re cowering from you, or if they usually keep themselves to themselves but are now being super needy, then they might afraid.

 Keep your cat indoors